 10 Strategies for Online Learning during the Coronavirus Outbreak

 Before 2020, online learning had more of a positive persona, i.e., a mode of study ensuring equal opportunities.
 The struggles involved in remote learning were more or less neglected considering the mega-benefits of distance learning.
+For example, online pupils can pay someone to do powerpoint presentation or find homework solutions.

 One could graduate from their dream university without having to bear the travel expenses.
 Similarly, one could acquire formal education at cheaper rates instead of none at all (given they couldn’t afford their local institutes).
 Thus, the entire idea was rarely ever associated with challenges.